number A B C D E F G H

 Also see inline power, Ethernet, POTS, VoIP.

-bullet PON
+collapse/expand PON

 • Passive Optical Network.
 An optical transmission system that carries signals from Central Office (CO) to the termination point (e.g. customer premises in FTTP case) over fiber optic cable.
 It's called passive because once signal leaves the CO, it runs through fiber optic distribution network by means of connecting and splitting without active components or powered electronics.
 At the fiber optic termination point, the optical signal is converted back to electrical signal by an ONU (Optical Network Unit) or ONT (Optical Network Terminal).